 - Use of additives, solvent dewaxing, and catalytic dewaxing of diesel fuel.

-5. Pour Point is also a low-temperature performance indicator of diesel fuel.
+Pour Point is also a low-temperature performance indicator of diesel fuel.
 It is the lowest temperature at which fuel ceases to flow.
-It is normally, 8 C below the cloud point of diesel.
+It is normally, 8 °C below the cloud point of diesel.

+Ultra-low sulfur diesel (<10 ppm, sulfur) is being produced in most parts of the world due to the strong negative environmental impacts of sulfur.
+In Europe, there is a 10 ppm sulfur limit in diesel since 2003.
+Sulfur has a strong negative impact on the environment and there have been continuous efforts to reduce sulfur content in diesel.
 To control the sulfur in diesel, the hydrotreating process is applied across the globe.
 The performance of the hydrotreating and hydrocracking catalyst plays a vital role in controlling the sulfur content.
 Temperature increase across the Hydrotreating reactor is the key parameter to be applied for reducing sulfur in the product.